Last Updated on October 1, 2022

 The “Pompeii of Greece” on Santorini

-Excavation of the city was undertaken in 1967 and today you can walk through the streets of the small city where some houses are three stories high, as well as on platforms sat above to give you a bird-eye view.
+Excavation of the city was undertaken in 1967.
+Today, however, you can walk through the streets of the small city where some houses are three stories high.
+You can also walk on platforms above to give you a bird-eye view.
 It’s an incredibly interesting place in an enclosed air-conditioned environment that makes it comfortable, as well.
 Many of the beautiful frescoes and ceramics unearthed there are now at the Archaeological Museum in Thira.

 Not far beyond Akrotiri is Red Beach, so named for the color of its high cliffs and the rock and sand that comprise it.
 It’s a bit precarious to reach via a cliff-side trail and I didn’t find it that impressive.
 If you’re short on time you’re better off skipping it.
 There also a black-sand beach at Perissa on the other side of the island.